ekhowell/phylo_class/README.md

 conda install bcftools
 conda install tabix
 ```
-Next, install the software for the phylogenetic analyses
+Next, install the software for the phylogenetic analyses.
 ```
 conda install muscle
 conda install -c bioconda iqtree
 ```

-In order to ensure reproducibility of this analysis, I will package this conda environment into the phylo_project_env.yml file that can be found in the packages directory.
+In order to ensure reproducibility of this analysis (i.e. consistency across software versions) I have packaged this conda environment into the `phylo_project_env.yml` which can be found [here](https://github.com/ekhowell/phylo_class/tree/master/packages).

-Here is the command used to package my conda environment.
+This command was used to package the built conda environment into a YAML file.
 ```
-conda env export --name phylo_project_test > phylo_project_env.yml
+conda env export --name phylo_project > phylo_project_env.yml
 ```

-In order to ensure that the conda environment is consistent for other users, those wanting an alternative to installing software separately can simply run the following command to generate a replica environment from the provided YAML file.
+A new conda environment can be built from the YAML file using this command. **NOTE** this step is only neccesary for those that don't want to follow the above steps to install the packages from scratch.
 ```
 conda env create --file phylo_project_env.yml
 ```